The best options on what to eat before running in the morning

 Use the advice here but know that there is a bit of experimenting that happens before you find a fueling strategy that works best for you.

-The quick run-down of what to eat before running
+The quick tips of what to eat before running

 The examples in this post assume that you weigh about 150-lbs, but your food requirements may be more or less, depending on your weight.